LysandreJik/omegle-crawler-node/README.md

 #### onMessageSent(event: (message: string) => any)

-Triggered when the instance has connected to a stranger.
+Triggered when the instance successfully sent a message.

 Example: